Should England go it alone after 2025?

 Having lost the original vote in 2014, the governing SNP party have shown they are poor losers.
 They continue to display no respect for the outcome of the official (2014) vote of the Scottish people, or even basic democracy.

 A new pro-independence party has recently been launched by a disgruntled Scottish politician.
 Any tactic to try to succeed where he had previously failed.

 The Scottish population consist of the silent majority (55%) who are grateful for the Union.
 Grateful for the National security that comes with being a part of a Great Union.
 Sharing in the employment opportunities, security & the quality of life the Union provides.

 The minority (45%), but clearly the most loudest by far, are those who want Independence at any cost.
 The minority who openly display hatred towards the English and the Union.
 Those who continue to bleat, whinge and whine over the last 360+ years but continue to cream the benefits from being a part of the Union.

 The saga of the undemocratic minority will drag on until they get their way.
 Scottish Democracy at it’s best.

 The Union debt of thanks to Scotland

-Scotland has provided the Union with many true heroes over the years through the various armed conflicts the Union has been involved in.
-The Union could always rely on our Scottish brothers to stand side by side with us, with pride, in any battle.
-Brothers.
+Scotland has provided the Union with many true heroes over the years through the various armed conflicts the Union has been involved in together.